Alibaba, Nio Stocks Fall: Hang Seng Index Today - Alibaba Group Holding (NYSE:BABA)

 |Li Auto Inc LI

-Company News: Tencent Holdings Ltd TCEHY said on Wednesday it would return capital to shareholders via a dividend distribution of its $20.3 billion stake in food delivery firm Meituan as its sales decline for a second straight quarter, reported Reuters.
+China Petroleum & Chemical Corporation SNPMF has signed one of the biggest-ever liquefied natural gas deals -- a 27-year agreement to purchase 4 million tonnes a year of the fuel from QatarEnergy, reported FT.

-NIO’s flagship sedan ET7 received five stars in Euro NCAP and Green NCAP ratings, reported CnEVPost.
+NIO has started offering ET7, EL7 and ET5 purchase options in Germany, reported CnEVPost.

-Top Gainers and Losers: Meituan and Alibaba Health Information Technology Limited are the top losers among Hang Seng constituents, having lost over 5%, respectively.
-Country Garden Services Holdings Company Limited and Longfor Group Holdings Limited are the top gainers, having risen over 4% and 1%, respectively.
+Top Gainers and Losers: Meituan and Alibaba Group Holding Limited were the top losers among Hang Seng constituents, having shed over 2.5%.
+Longfor Group Holdings Limited and Hengan International Group Company Limited were the top gainers, having risen over 3% and 1.5%, respectively.

-Global News: U.S. futures traded in the green on Thursday morning Asia session.
-The Dow Jones futures were up 0.02% while the Nasdaq futures gained 0.1%.
-The S&P 500 futures were trading higher by 0.04%.
+Global News: U.S. futures traded in the green on Tuesday morning Asia session.
+The Dow Jones futures were up 0.08% while the Nasdaq futures rose 0.14%.
+The S&P 500 futures were trading higher by 0.11%.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.